Excel shortcut

 Move to a task pane from another pane in

 the program window (clockwise direction).
-You may need to press F6 more than
+You may need to press F6 more than once.

-Note If pressing F6 doesn’t display
+Note If pressing F6 doesnโt display

-the task pane that you want, try pressing ALT to place focus on the menu bar
+the task pane that you want, try pressing ALT to place focus on the menu bar or the Ribbon, and then press CTRL+TAB to move to the task pane. |

 F6